-These analyses show that certain subgroups within Calgary have a greater propensity to use a variety of travel options.
-People are more likely to walk, cycle or the transit if they live closer to where they work, have a lower income or are younger.
+These preliminary analyses of market segmentation show that certain subgroups within Calgary have a greater propensity to use alternative modes of travel.
+People are more likely to choose alternative modes if they live closer to where they work, have a lower income or are younger.